4th Annual Midwest Mediation ConferenceSeptember 26-27, 2014 featuring Jennifer Kresge

 - the IAM Conference Policy which includes information on cancellation and refunds

-An application for CLE, CME, and Ethics credit is pending.
-An application for Social Worker CEH has also been submitted and this information will be posted when received.
+An application for Social Worker CEH has also been submitted and is pending approval.

 Task Force Established to Consider Changes to Indiana's ADR Rules

 Indiana Chief Justice Brent Dickson has appointed an Alternative Dispute Resolution Task Force, chaired by Judge David Avery to consider and propose changes to the current Indiana Rules of Alternative Dispute Resolution.
 Subcommittees have also been established to review the ADR Rules in four areas: (1) domestic relations mediation; (2) civil mediation; (3) arbitration; and (4) mini-trials, summary jury trials, and private judges.
-The IAM is well represented in this process by President Kim Van Valer and members Andrea Ciobanu and IAM Secretary Ann Thrasher.
-Written comments should be sent to Kim Van Valer by May 31, 2013.
+The IAM is well represented in this process by Past President Kim Van Valer, Vice President Ann Thrasher, and director Andrea Ciobanu.

 IAM Continues to Investigate Community Mediation Centers